 A referral is not required.
 If a patient appears eligible to attend, you can recommend they make an appointment (or assist them to make an appointment) by either:

-The GP-led respiratory clinics are able to offer assessment and management for people with respiratory symptoms, as well as COVID positive patients who need face to face review where the regular practice is unable to do so.
+The GP-led respiratory clinics are able to offer assessment and management for people with respiratory symptoms as well as COVID positive patients who need face to face review where the regular practice is unable to do so.
 The THS respiratory clinics only undertake COVID-19 testing.

 The GP-led respiratory clinics will let patients know their test result – negative or positive.
 They will contact the patient as soon as they receive the result from the laboratory.
-This could take several days.
+This could take several days depending on demand.
 With the patient’s permission, results will also be shared with their regular GP.

 Pathology services will notify Public Health Services of all positive results.
-Public Health Services will follow up with positive patients to ensure they are aware of requirements around self-isolation and to connect them with GP Assist for advice on managing their illness, unless this is being done by the patient’s regular GP.
+Public Health Services will follow up with positive patients to ensure they are aware of requirements around self-isolation and contact tracing.

 Apart from this web page, the best place for all localised information for primary health professionals about COVID-19 services and impacts in Tasmania is Tasmanian HealthPathways.